Best Speakeasies San Diego

 Credit: GBOD Hospitality Group

 Step away from the scene of downtown San Diego and sneak into something dare we say…unseen.
-Escape the everyday life of the 21st century and turn back time to Prohibition at this truly tucked-away speakeasy, complete with live music nearly every night of the week with everything from rockabilly American country to bluegrass.
+Escape the everyday life of the 21st century and turn back time to Prohibition.
+This truly tucked-away speakeasy is complete with live music nearly every night of the week.
+You can hear everything from rockabilly American country to bluegrass.
 If visiting Friday or Saturday, a Prohibition-period dress code is strongly encouraged.
 Enter the red-lit room ready to experience drinks like the whiskey-forward Bartender’s Handshake, gin-infused Hakuna Matata or rum-centric Cuban Swizzle.
-Their extensive cocktail list is laid out by liquor, so everyone can easily find their favorites.
+Their extensive cocktail list is laid out by liquor, so everyone can easily find their favorites.Ā

 Location: Gaslamp